-Administered through the Institute of Masters of Wine, the Masters of Wine program is considered the industry’s most academic credential.
-The rigor and scope of this self-directed program makes it exceedingly difficult to attain; the MW is currently held by 369 people globally.
+Administered through the Institute of Masters of Wine, the Master of Wine program is considered the industry’s most academic credential.
+The rigor and scope of this self-directed program makes it exceedingly difficult to attain; the MW is currently held by 414 people globally (498 have passed in total).
 And it’s not cheap: Some candidates estimate that they’ve spent upwards of $60,000 in exam fees, wine samples, texts, and travel over a multiyear period.
 Still, if you can handle the stress and market yourself with your newly minted degree, opportunity will knock, MWs say.

-Recent graduates say the demands have not lessened.
-Mary Gorman-McAdams, MW, started her program shortly after Canterbury and spent six and half years and about the same amount of money.
+Mary Gorman-McAdams, MW, had a similar experience; she started her MW program shortly after Canterbury finished hers and spent six and half years and about the same amount of money.
 “If you start because you have this romantic idea, you have to take a step back and prioritize,” she says.
 “One day you wake up and see the enormity of what’s in front of you and it’s frightening.”
 Her husband advised her not to look at the mountain but to just chip away at it.
 Gorman-McAdams says the program has checkpoints along the way—first-year assessments and structured support resources give candidates a lifeline.
 Candidates are also assigned a mentor.

-Gorman-McAdams, who is now Bordeaux Wines’ North American market adviser, says that having gone through the rigor and discipline of the program has enabled her to present herself with the confidence that comes from having a sound base of knowledge.
+Gorman-McAdams, who is an independent consultant, educator, and Bordeaux specialist and was formerly the director of the International Wine Center in New York City, says that having gone through the rigor and discipline of the program has enabled her to present herself with the confidence that comes from having a sound base of knowledge.
 Noting that the MW isn’t for everybody, she adds that lacking the advanced degree doesn’t mean a person hasn’t achieved a high level in the field.
 “The [WSET] Diploma is the most that most industry people need,” she says.
 “The MW is more about personal satisfaction.”

 Wine & Spirit Education Trust

-Based in London and administered through 50 approved program providers in the U.S., this is the industry’s oldest academic accreditation.
-Four levels of certification culminate in the Diploma, which is one of the accepted prerequisite qualifications for the MW program.
+The WSET program is based in London and administered through 50 approved program providers in the U.S. Four levels of certification culminate in the Diploma, which is typically required for the MW program (an equivalent level of sommelier certificate or bachelor’s or master’s degree in wine may substitute).
 Students range from hobbyists to communications and wine-industry professionals, all of whom learn wine and spirits tasting through a progressive proprietary system.
 Unlike the Court of Master Sommeliers, the WSET program does not include a service component.

 Deborah Parker Wong, who’s based in San Francisco, turned her Diploma credential into a teaching career, becoming a WSET-certified educator in the wine studies department at Santa Rosa Junior College in California.
 She also writes for several trade magazines, consults for private clients, and is a professional competition judge—all jobs she credits landing because of the credential.
 “It moved me to a new plateau where I could begin working at a higher level,” she says, “and that became another rung in the ladder toward becoming an expert in the subject matter.”
 But she cautions that while the Diploma telegraphs a level of fundamental knowledge that’s globally recognized, “it’s not what [it] can do for you; it’s what you can do with it.”